famndox/M20-risky-credit/README.md

 * Collecting more data on high-risk loans to improve the model's performance on this class.
 * Adjusting the model's hyperparameters or using techniques like class weighting to reduce the bias towards the majority class.
 * Exploring other models or ensemble methods that can better handle class imbalance.

+As always, a great thanks to the nice folks & bots at <a href='https://www.blackbox.ai/'>Blackbox AI</a> for understanding these concepts far better than me.